Skip to main content

 Location

-Write a brief introductory sentence that sums up what a care assistant is there to do.
+Start with an introductory sentence that sums up what a care assistant is there to do.

-Explain how a care assistant works alongside other roles or teams, and the responsibility they have, whether that’s focused on care home residents or clients in their own home.
-Reference the size of the wider team, and the names of any key roles the care assistant will work alongside.
-Include opportunities for progression, and how professional development will be supported by your business, so a candidate can understand what a longer-term career could look like.
+Then you can move on to explain how a care assistant works alongside other roles or teams, and the responsibility they have, whether that’s focused on care home residents or clients in their own home.

 List the key responsibilities of the role